pvliesdonk/device_philips_ppx620/README.md

 5. A new USB device will pop up on your PC with VID=0x18D1 and PID=0xD00D.
 Manually install the USB drivers for "Android Bootloader Interface".
 6. Verify you are connected with `fastboot devices`

+*Note:* If you get a USB device with VID=0x2207, PID=0x320C, your device is not in Fastboot but in RockUSB mode.
+Just hold the power button to power off.

 ## Flashing the custom recovery